[caption id="attachment_1003734810" align="alignnone" width="183"]

 Inspire your team and highlight the good you are doing

 While you’re at it, find ways to inspire your teams.
 Your role may not have been to inspire people in the past, but these are different times.
 Particularly if this crisis goes on longer than hoped, your people will look to you for inspired leadership to help them get through it.

 Be sure to highlight the good you’re doing.
-Some companies, like mining contracting and engineering firm Redpath Canada, have donated personal protective equipment (PPE) to local health authorities, while Vale Canada has launched a $1–million challenge to spur innovative COVID-19 solutions.
+Some companies, like mining contracting and engineering firm Redpath Canada, have donated personal protective equipment (PPE) to hospitals in the face of the current widespread shortage.
+Vale Canada has launched a $1 million challenge to spur innovative COVID-19 solutions.
 If your company is doing something similar, share that information externally via the media, social media and your website, to demonstrate your community leadership.
 And share it internally, which will help employees feel good about where they work.
 Even better, solicit employees’ suggestions.
 People like to know their ideas are being heard and activated.

 The fact is, we’re not likely to get an instant “all-clear”; instead, there will be a gradual, uneven transition.
 Through our collective efforts, infection rates will likely slow, and our healthcare system will find improved ways of managing and treating patients, but the virus is not expected to disappear completely.
 Many employees will understandably be left with anxiety about venturing back into any kind of “normal” working life.
 Employers need to tread carefully, respecting their employees’ individual situations and, importantly, their individual fears.

 That’s why listening to your employees now is critical.
 As soon as this is over, you will need employees who are ready to jump back into their roles to support the economy’s and your business’s resurgence.
 It’s critical to seek their perspectives, to learn what they need to get through this, to inform your strategy and help to you pivot your approach as we all emerge into a new normal.